shaolang/lein-cucumber/README.md

 which contains a [critical fix](https://github.com/cucumber/cucumber-jvm/pull/650) necessary for cucumber-clojure to run--with or without lein-cucumber.

-Do not use this version, as it seems not to be working at all.
-If you really want to use something compatible with 1.1.6-SNAPSHOT, use the one in the development branch instead.

 ## Please note

 lein-cucumber requires Leiningen 2.